dzackgarza/Notes/Class_Notes/2020/Fall/Talks/ModG/Slides.md

 .\]

 - This will descend to the quotient $\MCG(X)$ iff \[\Homeo^0(X, X) \subseteq \ker \tilde \sigma = \tilde\sigma\inv(\id)\]
-  - This holds because any map in the identity component is homotopic to the identity, and homotopic maps induce the equal maps on homology.
+  - This is true here, since any map in the identity component is homotopic to the identity, and homotopic maps induce the equal maps on homology.
 - So we have a (now injective) map
 \[
 \tilde \sigma:\MCG(X) &\to \GL(2, \ZZ)  \\